Fall of the Western Roman Empire: 405–418: In the Gallic provinces; barbarians and usurpers, loss of Britannia, partial loss of Hispania and Gaul

 In 411, Jovinus rebelled and took over Constantine's remaining troops on the Rhine.
 He relied on the support of Burgundians and Alans, to whom he offered supplies and land.
 In 413, Jovinus also recruited Sarus.
 Athaulf destroyed their regime in the name of Honorius, afterwards both Jovinus and Sarus were executed.
 The Burgundians were settled on the left bank of the Rhine.
 Athaulf then operated in the south of Gaul, sometimes with short-term supplies from the Romans.
 All usurpers had been defeated, but large barbarian groups remained un-subdued in both Gaul and Hispania.
 The imperial government was quick to restore the Rhine frontier.
 The invading tribes of 407 moved into Hispania at the end of 409; the Visigoths left Italy at the beginning of 412 and settled themselves around Narbo.

 Heraclianus was still in command in the diocese of Africa.
 He was the last member of the clique which had overthrown Stilicho to retain power.
-In 413 he led an invasion of Italy, and lost to a subordinate of Constantius.
+In 413 he revolted and led an invasion of Italy, and lost to a subordinate of Constantius.
 He then fled back to Africa, where he was murdered by Constantius's agents.

 In January 414 Roman naval forces blockaded Athaulf in Narbo, where he married Galla Placidia.
 The choir at the wedding included Attalus, a puppet emperor without revenues or soldiers.
 Athaulf famously declared that he had abandoned his intention to set up a Gothic empire, because of the irredeemable barbarity of his followers, and instead he sought to restore the Roman Empire.
 He handed Attalus over to Honorius's regime for mutilation, humiliation, and exile.
 He also abandoned Attalus's supporters.
 One of them, Paulinus Pellaeus, recorded that the Goths considered themselves merciful because they allowed him and his household to leave destitute, but alive, without being raped.
 Athaulf moved out of Gaul, to Barcelona where his infant son by Galla Placidia was buried, and where he was assassinated by one of his household retainers, possibly a former follower of Sarus.
 His ultimate successor Wallia had no agreement with the Romans; his people had to plunder in Hispania for food.